 In today’s workplace, the majority of people use computers and many of them experience vision problems.
 How can you tell if you are one of the many people suffering from eye strain?

 For most people, eye strain is a problem due to focusing on the material they are viewing with such intensity that they end up not blinking as much.
 This causes the eyes to become dry.
-To combat this, Dr. Crane recommends that computer users blink intentionally or use artificial tears to keep their eyes moist.
+To combat this, Dr. DiMarco recommends that computer users blink intentionally or use artificial tears to keep their eyes moist.

 Other preventive measures that can be taken to ease eye strain, include: